Chart Color Schemes

 Carwoola has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 15 projects that could affect the area.
-Notable ones include Googong Public High School, Googong Hotel, Googong Sports and Aquatics Centre, and Kings Highway Upgrades.
-The following list outlines those likely to be most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 15 projects likely impacting the area.
+Key projects include Googong Public High School, Googong Hotel, Googong Sports and Aquatics Centre, and Kings Highway Upgrades.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.